TracywLan/wordle/Browser-based-game-planning.md

 // ELSE gray
 // letter count

+Check for double letters
+create a status array for each letter in the secret word,and a word count object. loop though the letters and mark any letter that wordleWord[index] === inputWord[index], change status in status array to green, decrease word count for that

 // render to check if win condition is met,
 IF (wordleWord === inputWord), win = true,